Full Fact is a registered charity. We're funded by people like you, by charitable trusts, and by other funders. All the details are on this page.

-To help us factcheck the General Election 2017, we're running another crowdfunding campaign to raise £100,000.
-The Nuffield Foundation kindly awarded Full Fact £40,000 as part of their work to ensure that public debate is informed by ‘independent and rigorous evidence’.
-This generous donation took our crowdfunder to £80,000, with 12 days to go, only one fifth away from our target.
+To help us factcheck the General Election 2017, we ran another crowdfunding campaign which raised £100,263 from 1920 supporters.
+This included the Nuffield Foundation kindly awarding Full Fact £40,000 as part of their work to ensure that public debate is informed by ‘independent and rigorous evidence’.

 The Nuffield Foundation is a charitable trust, whose aim is to improve social well-being through education, research and innovation.
 They do this by funding research and innovation in education and social policy, and building research capacity in science and social science.The Nuffield Foundation was one of the earliest funders of Full Fact and funded our 2015 Election Centre.